Jones's Wood: History

 The farm of 132 acre, known by its 19th-century owners as the "Louvre Farm", extended from the Old Boston Post Road (approximating the course of Third Avenue) to the river and from present-day 66th Street to 75th Street.
-It was purchased from the heirs of David Provoost also known as David Ready Money Provoost.
-This David Provoost was the great grandson of David Provoost It was bought by the successful innkeeper and merchant John Jones, to provide himself a country seat near New York.
+It was purchased from the heirs of David Provoost, the great-grandson of David Provoost.
+It was bought by the successful innkeeper and merchant John Jones, to provide himself a country seat near New York.
 The Provoost house, which Jones made his seat, stood near the foot of today's 67th Street.
 After his death the farm was divided into lots among his children.
 His son James retained the house and its lot.
 His daughter Sarah, who had married the shipowner and merchant Peter Schermerhorn on April 5, 1804, received Division 1, nearest to the city.
 On that southeast portion of his father-in-law's property, Peter Schermerhorn, soon after his marriage, had first inhabited the modest villa overlooking the river at the foot of today's 67th Street.